 In the doctoral program, students conduct research related to the relationship between their own creative work and the modern theory of composition, submit a dissertation which is reviewed along with the completed creative work, after which the doctoral degree is awarded.

-Outstanding orchestral works composed by students in the Master’s Program and the Doctoral Program are performed by the Geidai Philharmonia at the Sogakudo Concert Hall “Sozo No Mori” concert series
+Outstanding orchestral works composed by students in the Master’s Program and the Doctoral Program are performed by the Geidai Philharmonia Orchestra at the Sogakudo Concert Hall “Sozo No Mori” concert series

 Curriculum